Program Duration12 Wednesday evenings - ONLINE + ON CAMPUS

 - Refunds of the full program tuition, less the 20% cancellation fee, will be granted up to seven calendar days before the start date of the part-time program.

 - No refunds will be granted less than seven days before the start date of the part-time program.

 About the Instructor

-Please note that letters of acceptance are not issued for part-time courses, that the course may be cancelled if student enrolment is low, and that we advise any international students signing up for part-time courses to only do so if they are currently residing in Vancouver or if this course is not their sole purpose for visiting.
+Please note that letters of acceptance are not issued for part-time courses, and that the course may be cancelled if student enrollment is low.
+International students are welcome to register if they are already in Vancouver with valid immigration documents for the duration of the course.